Firebase Hosting vs Netlify

 Frequently Asked Questions

-Netlify is typically the better choice due to native Git integration, automatic previews, and out-of-the-box build optimization.
-Firebase requires external CI/CD setup (GitHub Actions) for equivalent automation.
+Netlify is better due to native Git integration, automatic deployments, and optimized Next.js support.
+Firebase requires external CI/CD setup and manual deployment configuration.

 Sources & references